jordankoschei/2022/_posts/2023-08-04-design-systems-in-mature-enterprises.md

 ## Design systems enable builders to focus on their product areas.

-When announcing the launch of AWS, Jeff Bezos famously said: “Focus on the things that make your beer taste better."
+When announcing the launch of AWS, Jeff Bezos famously said: "Focus on the things that make your beer taste better."
 Just as it's a distraction for a brewery to build its own power plant rather than getting electricity from the grid, any organization should be concerned with the things that impact their core offerings and outsource or abstract out the things that don't.

 To borrow a phrase from the launch of AWS, "Focus on the things that make your beer taste better."